Your Child's Travel Bag Contents for Swimming Lessons

 Some girls hair is so long I get tangled up in it.
 That is very dangerous for both of us.
 Hair must be pulled back and secured safely in anyway you wish.
 Class will not start until hair is secured in a safe manner.

 If Dad or Grandpa or any other guardian is bringing the child to class please notify them of this requirement and give them lessons in how to prepare the hair ahead of time.
 Many times I have to do my students hair because their guardian was not prepared and does not know how to do their children’s hair for class.
+I don’t mind helping, but this takes time from their lesson.

 PONY TAILS: The ideal location for a pony tail is the same height as the top of the ears.
 That is the perfect height for the goggle straps to rest on.
 That way the goggle straps won’t keep slipping down during class wasting time.